Awsmee-Mausam/WordCompositionProblem/README.md

 Execution Steps :-
 To execute the program, follow these steps:

 1. Compile the Java Code: Ensure you have Java installed on your system.
-Open a command prompt or terminal and navigate to the directory containing the CompoundedWords.java file.
+Open a command prompt or terminal and navigate to the directory containing the CompoundedWords_01.java file.
 Use the following command to compile the code:

 javac CompoundedWords_01.java